Determining Normality. In Exercises 9–12, refer to the indicated ... | Channels for Pearson+

 Central Limit Theorem

-The Central Limit Theorem states that the distribution of the sample means will approach a normal distribution as the sample size increases, regardless of the shape of the population distribution.
-This theorem is fundamental in statistics because it justifies the use of normal distribution in inferential statistics, especially when dealing with large samples.
+The Central Limit Theorem states that the sampling distribution of the sample mean will tend to be normally distributed, regardless of the shape of the population distribution, as the sample size becomes large.
+This theorem is fundamental in statistics because it allows for the use of normal distribution techniques even when the original data is not normally distributed, provided the sample size is sufficiently large.

 Recommended video: